 Interlude:

-How to to classify discrete reflection groups in hyperbolic space?
-1. They correspond to some polytopes (described by some diagrams); 2.
-Combinatorics of these polytopes is described by:

-a. subdiagrams corresponding to finite subgroups (classified);

-b. minimal subdiagrams correponding to infinite subgroups.
+How to classify tesselations in hyperbolic space?

+- 1. They correspond to some polytopes (described by some diagrams); - 2.
+Combinatorics of these polytopes is described by: - a. subdiagrams corresponding to finite objects (classified); - b. minimal subdiagrams correponding to infinite objects.